Kong/docs.konghq.com/app/_hub/imperva/imp-appsec-connector/_index.md

       default: false
       datatype: boolean
       encrypted: false
-      description: Whether or not to use TLS/SSL tunnel to send API traffic capture to the destination.
+      description: Whether or not to use an TLS/SSL tunnel to send API traffic capture to the destination.
     - name: request_body_flag
       required: no
       default: true